Hillary Greene | Procurement Services and Compliance Manager

 The Office of Purchasing is a division of the Department of Financial Management established to review Department and Bureau procurement requests for operating goods and services in excess of $3,500 annually for compliance with the City of Harrisburg Purchasing Policy

 The Purchasing Office is responsible for overseeing the procurement of most City materials, supplies, and services.
-All procurement files for public bids and purchase orders are documented by the Purchasing Office.
+All procurement files for public bids and purchase orders are documented in the Purchasing Office.

-Furthermore, this office must assure fair and equitable distribution of City contracts and agreements for capital and non-capital products and services, including the preparation and advertising of public bids and the awarding of those contracts.
+Furthermore, the Procurement Services and Compliance manager works to promote fair and equitable distribution of City contracts and agreements for capital and non-capital products and services, including the preparation and advertising of public bids and the awarding of those contracts.